grumpyshoe/android-module-imagemanager/README.md

 }
 ```

-Add this dependency to your app _build.gradle_ and apply the plugin at the bottom:
+Add this dependency to your app _build.gradle_:
 ```gradle
 implementation 'com.github.grumpyshoe:android-module-imagemanager:1.0.0'
 ```